husarion/husarion_controllers/doc/userdoc.rst

-.. _diff_drive_controller_userdoc:
+.. _mecanum_drive_controller_userdoc:

-diff_drive_controller
+mecanum_drive_controller
 =====================

-Controller for mobile robots with differential drive.
+Controller for mobile robots with mecanum drive.
-Input for control are robot body velocity commands which are translated to wheel commands for the differential drive base.
+Input for control are robot body velocity commands which are translated to wheel commands for the mecanum drive base.
 Odometry is computed from hardware feedback and published.

 Velocity commands